bentpetersendk/mjolnir_ucph/docs/source/software_email_digest.rst

 =====

 Every 2 weeks we send a list of all software that has been installed at the system.
 If you want to subscribe, or unsubscribe, please fill in the form below.
+It may take a few seconds to load the form, so please be patient.

 .. raw:: html